Packaging

 How to wrap your MCP server for distribution.
 Packaging is about making it easy for someone else to install your server without fighting their environment.

-Three distribution shapes
+External distribution shapes

 | Shape | How users install | Good for |